ANIVRA/CortanaConferenceRoom/README.md

 **The following commands don't make much sense, but you'll get the point**

 - "I am your father in Conference Room"
-- "Play my COnference ROom use the force "
+- "Play my Conference Room use the force "

 ## Related topics and information